-Ah, collaborations.
-They can be a blessing or a curse, and sometimes both at once.
-Working with another designer on a project can challenge you in ways you never thought possible… and it can also drive you so crazy you’ll find yourself wondering whether it was worth the effort in the first place.
+Collaborations can be both a blessing and a curse, sometimes simultaneously.
+Working with another designer on a project can challenge you in ways you never thought possible, but it might also drive you to the point where you question whether it was worth the effort.

-Today, we’ll explore some ways you can approach other fellow designers for collaborations, and how to maintain a hold on your sanity once you decide to take the plunge.
+Today, we will explore some methods for approaching fellow designers for collaborations, and discuss how to maintain your sanity once you decide to take the plunge.

-Recommended Reading: Guide To Online Collaborations: Useful Tips, Tools & Apps
+Guide to Online Collaborations: Useful Tips, Tools & Apps

-You shouldn’t just choose to collaborate with someone because they are a friend, or because they ask you to.
-There are several criteria which need to be met by anyone seeking a creative collaboration with you.
+You shouldn’t simply choose to collaborate with someone because they are a friend or because they ask you to.
+Several criteria need to be met by anyone seeking a creative collaboration with you.

-First, is this person going to help you achieve anything specific, creatively or career-wise?
-If you’re a full-time designer, you’re pressed for time, and wasting it on a collaboration that isn’t going to bring you any value is just not a good idea.
+First, will this person help you achieve anything specific, whether creatively or career-wise?
+If you’re a full-time designer, your time is precious, and spending it on a collaboration that won’t bring you any value is not a wise decision.

-Secondly, how does their skill set compare to yours?
-You can have great collaborations with designers who are both similar and very different from you, but it’s important to make sure that the two of you can “mesh” your skills together in a meaningful way.
+Second, how does their skill set compare to yours?
+Great collaborations can occur with designers who are both similar and very different from you.
+However, it’s crucial to ensure that the two of you can mesh your skills together in a meaningful way.

-A collaboration can be a 50-50 effort, with both (or all) parties pulling equal weight toward the completion of the project.
-Other times, though, you might be asked to contribute something small but important, like a type treatment, or even just the use of your intellectual property or logo.
-It’s up to you to determine how much you want to be involved in the creative process.
+A collaboration can be a 50-50 effort, with both (or all) parties sharing equal responsibility towards the completion of the project.
+At other times, however, you might be asked to contribute something small yet vital, such as a type treatment or even just the use of your intellectual property or logo.
+It’s up to you to decide how much you want to be involved in the creative process.

-When I collaborate with someone, I like to get my hands dirty, so to speak.
-To me, unless I’m directly involved in the production of the work – coming up with ideas, making sketches and notes, doing revisions – it’s not as interesting to me.
-Choose the level of contribution that best suits your personality and creative goals.
+When I collaborate with someone, I prefer to be actively engaged.
+To me, unless I’m directly involved in the production of the work – generating ideas, sketching, taking notes, making revisions – it’s not as appealing.
+Choose the level of contribution that best aligns with your personality and creative goals.

-Anything you work on, any creative piece that bears your name, should be an asset to your portfolio, rather than something you’re ashamed of.
-When I was just starting out as a designer, before I knew better, I would agree to collaborate with friends of mine whose work was sub-par, just because I didn’t want to reject them or seem snobbish.
+Whatever you work on, any creative piece that bears your name should be an asset to your portfolio, rather than something you’re ashamed of.
+When I was just starting out as a designer and before I knew better, I would agree to collaborate with friends whose work was sub-par.
+I did this simply because I didn’t want to reject them or appear snobbish.

-The resulting work was always disappointing – I never had as much creative input as I wanted, and as a result, the quality would suffer (funny how those who are most eager for a collaboration tend to be the biggest control freaks… but I digress).
+The resulting work was always disappointing.
+I never had as much creative input as I wanted, and, consequently, the quality would suffer.
+It’s funny how those who are most eager for collaboration tend to be the biggest control freaks, but I digress.

 If you can’t be sure of the quality of the finished work, you should probably pass.

-If the project is major, or there is a possibility of it generating significant revenue or media attention, it’s obviously important to work out the details of who receives what compensation and so forth.
-A contract can come in handy here, and there are plenty of resources, both online and off, that can help you draft something which will protect you and your partner in any conceivable situation.
+If the project is major or has the potential to generate significant revenue or media attention, it’s crucial to determine the details of compensation and other agreements.
+A contract may be essential in this situation, and there are abundant resources, both online and offline, that can assist you in drafting one to protect both you and your partner in any conceivable circumstance.

-Keeping on that last note, what happens when one partner gets more recognition for a collaboration than the other or others?
-It can result in hurt feelings and resentment, and can certainly lead to legal troubles if your contract is not ironclad.
-Designers have fragile egos, and if someone feels slighted, it’s important to engage in damage control before it spirals out of hand.
+Building on the previous point, what occurs when one partner receives more recognition for a collaboration than the other or others?
+This imbalance can lead to hurt feelings and resentment, and may even result in legal troubles if the contract is not carefully crafted.
+Since designers often have sensitive egos, if someone feels slighted, it becomes vital to engage in damage control before the situation escalates.

-Having a strict outline of who is contributing what might seem a bit obsessive, but in my experience, it has helped cool disputes in the past as one party is forced to remember what the original agreement was.
-If someone still gets insulted, there’s not much to be done except make a note not to work with them again.
+Creating a strict outline detailing who is contributing what might appear overly meticulous, but in my experience, it has been instrumental in resolving disputes.
+This method forces one party to recall the original agreement, thus cooling tensions.
+If someone still feels insulted, there may be little recourse other than making a mental note not to collaborate with them in the future.

-Collaborations can be amazing experiences that can catapult your career as a designer to new heights, both professionally and creatively.
-Having a clear idea of what to expect can only enrich the experience, and help you avoid potential disasters before they occur.
+Collaborations can be amazing experiences that may catapult your career as a designer to new heights, both professionally and creatively.
+Having a clear understanding of what to expect can enrich the experience and help you avoid potential disasters before they occur.